emilebosch/minion/README.md

 bundle exec rackup
 ```

-Open http://localhost:9292 and the setup screen wil guide you further.
+Now open [the setup page](http://localhost:9292) to guide you further.